amolabs/amo-client-go/README.md

 environment variable contains `$GOBIN`, then you can just type `amocli` in a termianl to invoke a `amo-client-go` program.

+### Install client library
+No prior installation is needed.
+You may use `https://github.com/amolabs/amo-client-go/lib` package as a golang library for your client program.

 ## Remote servers
 Since `amocli` is a client program, it needs remote server addresses to perform user requests.
 There are two types of remote servers:
 * AMO blockchain RPC node
 * AMO storage API server

-AMO blockchain RPC node is any AMO blockchain node which is connected to AMO blockchain network and provides an RPC service.
+**AMO blockchain RPC node** is any AMO blockchain node which is connected to AMO blockchain network and provides an RPC service.
 You can connect to any publicly available nodes or run your own dedicated node for your clients.
 An RPC node address is composed of an IP address and a port number.
-Typical port number is 26657, but it can be any other number.
+The default port number is 26657.
 Make sure the firewall of your network does not block this port number.

-TBA: public RPC nodes provided by AMO Labs
+TBA: Public RPC node addresses provided by AMO Labs

-AMO storage API server is an API endpoint of a storage service of your choice.
+**AMO storage API server** is an API endpoint of a storage service of your choice.
 There can be numerous AMO storage services and you can select your storage from them.
-Since there can be an availability issue, AMO Labs provides a default storage service, called AMO default storage service.
-Address of this default storage serivce API endpoint is: TBA.
+Since there might be an availability issue, AMO Labs provides a default storage service, called AMO default storage service.

+TBA: Address of default storage serivce API endpoint

 ## Keyring protection
-Any transaction sent to the blockchain should be signed with a user key, and `amocli` utilizes keys saved in a keyring file located at `$HOME/.amocli/keys/keys.json`.
-Since there can be an unencrypted key in a keyring according to the user option, you need to protect this keyring.
-It is recommended to set a `read` permission of this keyring file to owner-only (`0600` for Linux and MacOS).
+Any transaction sent to the blockchain should be signed with a user key.
+`amocli` utilizes keys saved in a keyring file located at `$HOME/.amocli/keys/keys.json`.
+There may be an unencrypted key in a keyring if appropriate option is given.
+So you need to protect this keyring.
+It is recommended to set a `read` and `write` permissions of this keyring file to owner-only (use mode `0600` on Linux and MacOS when using `chmod` command).

 ## Usage